-Except as described below, a non-U.S. holder will generally not be subject to U.S. federal income or withholding tax for amounts paid in respect of the Notes, provided that (i) the holder complies with any applicable certification requirements, (ii) the payment is not effectively connected with the conduct by the holder of a U.S. trade or business, and (iii) if the holder is a non-resident alien individual, such holder is not present in the U.S. for 183 days or more during the taxable year of the sale, exchange or maturity of the Notes.
-In the case of (ii) above, the holder generally would be subject to U.S. federal income tax with respect to any income or gain in the same manner as if the holder were a U.S. holder, and, in the case of a holder that is a corporation, the holder may also be subject to a branch profits tax equal to 30% (or such lower rate provided by an applicable U.S. income tax treaty) of a portion of its earnings and profits for the taxable year that are effectively connected with its conduct of a trade or business in the U.S., subject to certain adjustments.
-Payments made to a non-U.S. holder may be subject to information reporting and to backup withholding unless the holder complies with applicable certification and identification requirements as to its foreign status.
+Except as described below, a non-U.S. holder generally will not be subject to U.S. federal income or withholding tax for amounts paid in respect of the Notes, provided that (i) the holder complies with any applicable certification requirements, (ii) the payment is not effectively connected with the conduct by the holder of a U.S. trade or business, and (iii) if the holder is a non-resident alien individual, such holder is not present in the United States for 183 days or more during the taxable year of the sale, exchange or maturity of the Notes.
+In the case of (ii) above, the holder were a U.S. holder, and, in the case of a holder that is a corporation, the holder also may be subject to a branch profits tax equal to 30% (or such lower rate provided by an applicable U.S. income tax treaty) of a portion of its earnings and profits for the taxable year that are effectively connected with its conduct of a trade or business in the U.S., subject to certain adjustments.
+Payments made to a non-U.S. holder may be subject to information reporting and to backup withholding unless the holder complies with applicable certification requirements as to its foreign status.

 Under Section 871(m) of the Code, a "dividend equivalent" payment is treated as a dividend from sources within the United States.
-Such payments generally would be subject to a 30% U.S. withholding tax if paid to a non-U.S. holder.
-Under U.S. Treasury Department regulations, payments (including deemed payments) with respect to equity-linked instruments (ELIs) that are "specified ELIs" may be treated as dividend equivalents if such specified ELIs reference an interest in an "underlying security," which is generally any interest in an entity taxable as a corporation for U.S. federal income tax purposes if a payment with respect to such interest could give rise to a U.S.-source dividend.
-Although the Internal Revenue Service has issued guidance that states that the U.S. Treasury Department and the Internal Revenue Service intend to amend the effective dates of the U.S. Treasury Department regulations to provide that withholding on dividend equivalent payments will not apply to specified ELIs that are not delta-one instruments and that are issued before January 1, 2021, we have determined that the Notes may be delta-one instruments.
-In addition, U.S. Treasury Department regulations provide that a "qualified index" (as defined in the applicable U.S. Treasury Department regulations) is treated for these purposes as a single security that is not an underlying security.
-Based on our determination that each Underlying Index is a qualified index, non-U.S. holders should not be subject to withholding on dividend equivalent payments, if any, under the Notes because the Notes should not be treated as referencing an underlying security.
-Non-U.S. holders that enter, or have entered, into other transactions in respect of the Index or the component stocks should consult their tax advisors as to the application of the dividend equivalent withholding tax in the context of the Notes and their other transactions.
-If any payments are treated as dividend equivalents subject to withholding, we (or the applicable withholding agent) would be entitled to withhold taxes without being required to pay any additional amounts with respect to amounts so withheld.
+Such a payment generally would be subject to a 30% U.S. withholding tax if paid to a non-U.S. holder.
+Under U.S. Treasury Department regulations, payments (including deemed payments) with respect to equity-linked instruments (ELIs) that are "specified ELIs" may be treated as dividend equivalents if such specified ELIs reference an interest in an "underlying security," which generally is any interest in an entity taxable as a corporation for U.S. federal income tax purposes if a payment with respect to such interest could give rise to a U.S.-source dividend.
+Although the Internal Revenue Service has issued guidance that states that the U.S. Treasury Department and the Internal Revenue Service intend to amend the effective dates of the U.S. Treasury Department regulations to provide that withholding on dividend equivalent payments will not apply to specified ELIs that are not delta-one instruments and that are issued before January 1, 2023, we have determined that the Notes could be considered delta-one instruments.
+However, U.S. Treasury Department regulations provide that a "qualified index" (as defined in the applicable U.S. Treasury Department regulations) constitutes a single security that is not an "underlying security" for these purposes.
+Based, in part, on our determination that each Underlying Index is a qualified index, non-U.S. holders should not be subject to withholding on dividend equivalent payments, if any, under the Notes because the Notes should not be treated as referencing an underlying security.
+Non-U.S. holders that enter, or have entered, into other transactions in respect of the Index or the constituents thereof should consult their tax advisors as to the application of the dividend equivalent withholding tax in the context of the Notes and their other transactions.
+If any payments are treated as dividend equivalent payments subject to withholding, we (or the applicable withholding agent) would be entitled to withhold taxes without being required to pay any additional amounts with respect to amounts so withheld.